Study in Romania

 • Health examination reports

-Job opportunities in Romania
+Job Opportunities in Romania

 Romania provides various job opportunities for international students and graduates, especially part-time work positions in call centers, retail, IT, and tutoring.
 Non-EU students can work 4 hours per day without needing a permit.
 In-demand fields for international graduates seeking job opportunities in Romania include software development, data analysis, project management, and finance.